via-zhang/climate-storytelling/README.md

 # Acknowledgements
 Thank you for reading about my artwork!
 I am so grateful to the team behind [Climate Storytelling 2075](https://storytelling-2075.tumblr.com/) for their feedback and support in creating this artwork.
 I am inspired by this vibrant community of passionate storytellers and learned so much from everyone.

+# Artist Statement
+I create digital artwork that reflects data about the world around us and the complicated emotions interconnected with our identities and experiences.
+Growing up in coastal cities, I have seen the reality of the climate crisis, but I found the massive amounts of data surrounding climate change and its impacts to be overwhelming.
+The creativity and flexibility of digital art allows me to better process climate change data—emphasizing both the urgency of the climate crisis and the hope for collaborative, equitable, and intersectional solutions.

+My artwork reflects my personal experiences—being born in New Orleans just a few months before Hurricane Katrina hit, which became the costliest and one of the most destructive hurricanes in US history.
+I think of my mother’s strength as she drove my brother and I to safety amongst the chaos of evacuation.
+I think of how it’s shaped our lives, especially as we have faced more hurricanes since moving to South Florida.
+Art is my way of expressing all these emotions at once—strength and fear, urgency and hope.